BoHuang-NOAA/JEDI-AERODA-WORKFLOW/readme.txt

 	      ($CDATE is the analysis cycle, ${ICDIR} defined in dr-work-modis/*.xml).

 (4) Workflow for model spin-up and DA cycling
+	(4.1) global-workflow-clean/dr-work-* (rocoto job flow)
-	(4.1) global-workflow-clean/dr-work-modis for assimilation of MODIS AOD obs from aqua and terra satellites.
+		(4.1.a) dr-work-modis (dr-work-modis-enkfFGAT) for assimilation of MODIS AOD obs from aqua and terra satellites without (with) applying FGAT in the AOD hofx calculation in the EnVar and EnKF update.
+		(4.1.b) dr-work-viirs (dr-work-viirs-enkfFGAT) for assimilation of VIIRS AOD obs from snpp satellites without (with) applying FGAT in the AOD hofx calculation in the EnVar and EnKF update.
 	(4.2) it contains a a rocotol xml file (jedi-3denvar-aeroDA-modis.xml) and general configuration files (config.*).
 		(4.2.a) In the beginning of *.xml file, it defines the cycling period and the directory for observations,
 		        model, etc.